WPsites/WPide/readme.txt

 4. Default colour picker image

 == Changelog ==
+= 2.3 =
+* Added initial git functions using the following library: PHP-Stream-Wrapper-for-Git from https://github.com/teqneers/PHP-Stream-Wrapper-for-Git

 = 2.2 =
 * Add restore recent backup facility - It's a primative implementation at this point but it does the job.
 See FAQ note.